 My hobbies are learning to play the violin, working on my DIY home improvement blog (including some spiritual writing), crocheting, embroidery, sewing, and chalk painting.
 Neal told me I have too many hobbies and I think he might be right.

 If you are thinking, I am not good at anything . . .
 NO PROBLEM!
 You can learn something new.
 I had never really embroidered anything but started playing around with a scrap piece of fabric and some very inexpensive embroidery floss.
-I have improved in my crocheting not to mention violin.
-I fully realize I will never play at Carnegie Hall but after a year and a half, I am improving!
+I have improved in my crocheting not to mention my violin.
+I fully realize I will never play at Carnegie Hall but after a few years, I am improving!

-Learn how to relax and enjoy the journal of learning, pushing yourself to get better at something, and celebrating progress over perfection!
+Learn how to relax and enjoy the journal of learning, push yourself to get better at something, and celebrate progress over perfection!

 Stay Physically Active